mudassir060/Commands/Flutter.md

 While creating a new project, you can set specific <app-name> that will appear in flutter package name and in applicationID, while the folder name can be different.
 You have to use --project-name parameter
     flutter create --org=com.navoki --project-name=navoki my_flutter_commands_app
 ### Flutter project with platform-specific native language
 The native platform Android supports two languages Java and Kotlin (default).
 The native platform for iOS supports two languages Objective C and Swift (default).
-If you don’t specify any language, then default languages are selected codes will be generated
+If you don’t specify any language, then default languages are selected codes will be generated.

-Select native language in Android platform use parameter
+Select native language in Android platform use parameter:
     flutter create --org=com.navoki --android-language=java my_flutter_commands_app